Skip to content

 3. Optionally add a Contact updated date (relative) filter to target only recently triggered contacts

-4. Create an automated campaign targeting this segment
+4. Create a one-off or automated campaign targeting this segment

 Shopify Customer Events via API

-This endpoint lets you fire a postcard send to an existing Shopify customer by triggering an event via webhook — without needing to pass a full address.
+This endpoint lets you trigger a postcard send to an existing Shopify customer based on an event — without needing to pass a full address.

-Step 1: Configure the webhook in your external platform
+Step 1: Configure the API call in your external platform

 Copy the Shopify Customer Event URL from your API Connection details page: